How to Repair Cannabinoid Receptors

 And What Decreases Cannabinoid Activity?

-There are many things you can do to increase the functionality of the endocannabinoid system and cannabinoid receptors, but what about the don’ts?
+There are many things you can do to increase the functionality of the endocannabinoid system, but what about the don’ts?

 Here are some things to avoid if you don’t want to negatively impact cannabinoid receptor function: